Rebecca Boone: Kentucky

-Beginning in April 1775, Daniel had supervised construction of Fort Boone that included a block house and cabins, enclosed within a palisade.
+Beginning in April 1775, Daniel supervised the construction of Fort Boone that included a block house and cabins, enclosed within a palisade.
 The Boones' cabin was one of the few that was built outside of the palisade.
 On September 8, 1775, the Boones settled at Fort Boone.
 Boone was the first white woman to have settled in Kentucky.
 Boone, who had brought seeds with her to Kentucky, planted a garden with her daughters.

 Jemima and two of her friends, Betsey and Frances, daughters of Col. Callaway, were captured by Native Americans on July 5, 1776.
 Daniel led the rescue effort to get the girls.
 There were periodic raids by Native Americans at Fort Boone, with 47 people killed by Native Americans between 1775 and 1779.
 The British had urged local Native Americans to hit certain targets, like Boonesborough and other settlements south of the Ohio River.

 Daniel was captured by Shawnee Chief Blackfish in February 1778 and was held captive through June.
 After three months, Boone assumed her husband had died.
 She and her children returned to North Carolina, having found Kentucky to be a "dark and bloody ground".

 Daniel escaped his captors around June 1778 and traveled to North Carolina to reconnect with his family.
 He arrived on November 7, 1778, and pressed Boone to return with him to Kentucky.
 Daniel said of the time, "The history of my going home, and returning with my family, forms a series of difficulties, an account of which would swell a volume."
 Boone's husband spent the next several seasons recruiting other families to move with them.
 In the summer of 1779, Daniel led Boone and their children back to Kentucky.
 Traveling with them were members of the Boone and Bryan families and others, including the family of Abraham Lincoln (the president's grandfather).

 In December 1779, Daniel founded Boone Station on the opposite shore of the Kentucky River on Boone's Creek (near what is now Athens, Kentucky) with 15 to 20 families, including extended family members.
 Daughters Susannah and Jemima were established with their own families at Boone's Station.
 Boone later lived with her family in a double cabin on Marble Creek.
 She had five children at home—Israel, Levina, Rebecca, Daniel Morgan, and Jesse Bryan.
 Their last child, Nathan, was born in March 1781.
 Boone welcomed six children of her widowed uncle James Bryan.
 In the early 1780s, Susannah's family of four or five moved in with the Boones.